Caitlin Moran: Twitter

 In August 2013, she organised a 24-hour boycott of Twitter in protest against the organisation's perceived failure to deal adequately with offensive content posted, sometimes anonymously, on public figures' Twitter feeds.

 In 2014, her Twitter feed became a controversial addition to the list of English A-Level set texts.
 In June 2014 the Reuters Institute for the Study of Journalism reported she was the most influential British journalist on Twitter.

 Personal life

 Moran married The Times rock critic Peter Paphides in Coventry on 27 December 1999; they met while both were working for Melody Maker.
-The couple share a home in North London and have two daughters, born in 2001 and 2003.
+The couple share a home in Crouch End, North London (having previously lived in Holloway) and have two daughters (born 2001 and 2003).
+Both attended the BRIT School; the elder daughter Dora Paphides is a filmmaker, while the younger daughter is singer-songwriter Eaves Wilder.